lorrainemakuyana/react-notepad/README.md

 ```

 #### componentDidMount()
 This method is run only once when the component is mount on the screen.
-The method is commonly used for API calls to get data from an externall source.It allows to run code immediately the component is mount onto the screen.
+The method is commonly used for API calls to get data from an external source.It allows to run code immediately the component is mount onto the screen.
 ```
 componentDidMount() {